10 Website Footer Examples and What You Should Have In Yours

 4. Privacy policy link

-If you’re collecting personal data from visitors, such as their email addresses, home addresses, or banking information, the law requires you to have a privacy policy agreement on your website.
+If you’re collecting personal data from visitors, such as their email addresses, home addresses, or banking information, the law requires you to have a privacy policy agreement on your website

 This page explains the data, and other relevant information you collect from visitors, how it’s stored, and how you might use it.
+Most businesses put links to their privacy policy in their footers because it makes it easy to locate.

 5. Logo